 (iv) Connecting Projector

-Windows 7 readily allows you to switch your display to a projector through a simple tips.
+Windows 7 readily allows you to switch your display to a projector through simple tips.
 Just hit Win+P or run DisplaySwitch.exe.
-You will have a projector option which you can select to display visuals on a projector.
+You will have a projector option that you can select to display visuals on a projector.